Category: Blog

 The National Council on Disability’s 2025 report found that more than 35 million adults live with mobility disabilities, making it the second most common disability in the United States.
 The report also noted that riders using power wheelchairs or scooters are “largely locked out” of many existing transportation services because ADA compliant vehicles are not available in sufficient numbers.

 At the same time, ridership is recovering.
-The American Public Transportation Association reported that [...]
+The American Public Transportation Association reported that U.S. [...]

 I traveled to Brussels recently to represent ABC Companies at Busworld 2025, one of the largest global events for the bus and coach industry.
 I also visited VDL Groep headquarters and our manufacturing partner, VDL Van Hool, in North Macedonia.